“You cannot change what you don’t manage; you cannot manage what you don’t track.” – Valentino Crawford

 3. Spam rate

 Spam rate helps you identify the percentage of users marking you spam.
-These people may not have found your content helpful.
-So if this number is significantly high, you'll have to make some tweaks to your email campaigns.
+These people may not have found your content helpful or you might have failed to collect their consent before sending them emails.
+So if this number is significantly high, you'll have to tweak your email campaigns.
 Here are some suggestions:

-Find the right email cadence and follow it.
+Find the right email cadence to avoid overwhelming your recipients.

-Form a sunset policy and identify disengaged users.
+Implement a sunset policy to identify and re-engage or remove disengaged users.

 4. Delivery errors